wp-plugins/cfs-custom-category-fields/readme.txt

 == Description ==

-CCF Categories Fields is a Custom Field Suite addon that provides meta data or custom fields for categories and custom taxonomies.
+CFS Categories Fields is a Custom Field Suite addon that provides meta data or custom fields for categories and custom taxonomies.
 Key features are as follows:

 *   Apply Custom Fields to Categories and Custom Taxonomies
 *   Requires the Custom Field Suite Plugin